-The Albuquerque Sign Language Dean of Student Support will work with POMs and Associates to provide the necessary training for school risk management, including CPR/AED training, child abuse neglect and reporting, harassment, and/or any other state required trainings.
+The ASL Academy Student Support Coordinator will work with POMs and Associates to provide the necessary training for school risk management, including CPR/AED training, child abuse neglect and reporting, harassment, and/or any other state required trainings.
 The trainings will initially occur during the teacher orientation days prior to the start of the school year.
 Subsequent trainings will be provided during weekly professional development time.